-Before venturing further into the world of trekking poles, it’s important to lay down a good framework for evaluating what criteria makes the best trekking poles.
+Before venturing further into the world of trekking poles, it’s important to lay down a good framework for evaluating what criteria make the best trekking poles.
 While they might seem fairly straightforward, there are actually some critical differences between even the most popular trekking poles.

 Many users also find different pole heights optimal for different types of trekking.
 For example: ascending or descending terrain.

-3) Pole Material: There are different types of material used for trekking poles.
+There are different types of material used for trekking poles.
 Some come with inherent benefits over others, so it’s important to at least know what kind of material you are getting.

 Higher grade aluminum can run you a higher overall price tag, but a lightweight pole can be really helpful over a long trek.
 I’ve had good luck with all kinds of material composites, not just aluminum.

-4) Grip Material: A good grip will become a natural, intuitive extension of your arm.
+A good grip will become a natural, intuitive extension of your arm.
 A bad grip can mean awkward cramps and even blisters.
 To properly assess this feature, I dedicated 2 weeks of daily use (4 days per week of hiking) to see how they felt.
 Similarly, I don’t want my grip to degrade over time, leaving me with a naked pole.

 I’ve had some really bad locks ruin an otherwise good set of poles.
 This was one of the key areas that I wanted to pay special attention to in this analysis.

-6) Durability: This is a little more difficult to assess, but I like to assign an “overall durability” rating to every pole I use and test.
+This is a little more difficult to assess, but I like to assign an “overall durability” rating to every pole I use and test.
 Some poles just feel “flimsy” and some actually start showing signs of breaking down after even just a few weeks of consistent use.

-A trekking pole can have all the other features of an excellent pole (good material, grips, etc…), but suffer from overall design and integration flaws that just make them unusable after a short while.
+A trekking pole can have all the other features of an excellent pole (good material, grips, etc…), but suffer from the overall design and integration flaws that just make them unusable after a short while.
 This is the only rating that is a bit more subjective, but I consider it the “missing piece” in a lot of reviews that I’ve read online over the years.

-7) Value/Cost: Cost is important.
+Cost is important.
 Not everyone has $100-200 to spend on trekking poles and if you do, you probably don’t want to spend that much on a “learning experience” with a bad set of poles.
 The bottom line matters and I set out to provide options for people in ALL budgets, not just the higher end of the spectrum.

 Without further delay, let’s get started with the results.
 See below for my top recommendations:

-Black Diamond is one of the better known companies for making high quality trekking poles.
+Black Diamond is one of the better-known companies for making high-quality trekking poles.
 I’ve had nothing but good experiences with almost all of their poles, but I’ve really enjoyed my Trail Ergo Cork poles the most.

 The angled grip is perfect for natural pole placement, helping you to keep proper posture and safe placement.
-Second, Black Diamond has some of the best locking mechanisms out there, with double flick locks, offering three sections of adjustable pole to work with.
+Second, Black Diamond has some of the best locking mechanisms out there, with double flick locks, offering three sections of the adjustable pole to work with.
 The flick locks really work flawlessly, without any problems.

 Another nice feature is the interchangeable tips, depending on the terrain.
 You can opt for the long flexible tips for icy or rough terrain, or the “baskets” for powder snow conditions or wet, marshy ground.
-The pole material itself is a nice lightweight aluminum, and the total pole weight comes in at just 1.2 pounds per pair (or 18 oz. per pole).
+The pole material itself is nice lightweight aluminum, and the total pole weight comes in at just 1.2 pounds per pair (or 18 oz. per pole).

 I can’t say enough good things about these poles.
 I’ve actually owned this particular pair for over a year, even before I started reviewing poles.
-They are my default choice for day hikes/treks and any backpacking trips over particularly rough terrain.
+They are my default choice for day hikes/treks and any backpacking trips over, particularly rough terrain.